Korean green chili pickles are an easy and delicious Korean side dish that has a sweet and sour flavor and crunchy texture.

 **If you want to learn about Korean ingredients, check my essential Korean cooking ingredients list.

-How to Make Chilli Pickles
+How to Make Chili Pickles

 2. Combine the soy sauce, water, vinegar and sugar in a saucepan and boil until the sugar dissolves (about 5 mins) on medium high heat.
 Whisk occasionally.
 Remove the pan from the heat and cool it down (about 10 mins).